omm-narayan/tars-main/README.md

-# TARS-AI Software Setup
+# TARS Software Setup

-TARS-AI is powered by a modular software stack designed for real-time speech, vision, and motor control.
-Follow these instructions to install and set up the TARS-AI environment on your Raspberry Pi.
+TARS is powered by a modular software stack designed for real-time speech, vision, and motor control.
+Follow these instructions to install and set up the TARS environment on your Raspberry Pi.

 ---